Annex 1: Implementation

 Implementing the National Planning Policy Framework.

-215. In other cases and following this 12-month period, due weight should be given to relevant policies in existing plans according to their degree of consistency with this framework (the closer the policies in the plan to the policies in the Framework, the greater the weight that may be given).
+219. However, existing policies should not be considered out-of-date simply because they were adopted or made prior to the publication of this Framework.
+Due weight should be given to them, according to their degree of consistency with this Framework (the closer the policies in the plan to the policies in the Framework, the greater the weight that may be given).

 220. The policies in the original National Planning Policy Framework will apply for the purpose of examining plans, where those plans are submitted on or before 24 January 2019.
 Where such plans are withdrawn or otherwise do not proceed to become part of the development plan, the policies contained in this Framework will apply to any subsequent plan produced for the area concerned.